HamiltonMultimedia/hello-world/README.md

 These days data is a hot commodity so I'm learning how to harness and secure data in applications.

 I am also learning networking and how to connect applications over Wide Area Networks

+This is how most applications funtion is the modern computing environment.